Jodu555/Hosting-System/README.md

 # Hosting-System
 A Hosting-System

-## Thoughts
-Maybe bring this ProxMox API to public cause the public ones are not THAT great

 ## Todo
-* [ ] Think about the role system to prevent bs package creation
+* [x] Think about the role system to prevent bs package creation
 * [ ] ProxmoxAPI
     * [ ] Move it to another git repo
     * [ ] Upload it to npm